rust-lang/edition-guide/src/rust-2018/path-clarity.md

 ### Absolute use paths variant

-In the absolute use paths variant of Rust 2018, paths in `use` statements *must* begin with one of:
+In the absolute use paths variant of Rust 2018, paths in `use` declarations *must* begin with one of:

 - A crate name